mainmatter/mainmatter.com/src/posts/2018-02-14-handling-webhooks-in-phoenix.md

 ---
 title: Handling Webhooks in Phoenix
 authorHandle: niklas_long
-bio: 'Backend Engineer, author of Breethe API'
+bio: "Backend Engineer, author of Breethe API"
 description:
-  'Niklas Long introduces an effective and simple approach for handling incoming webhook requests in Phoenix applications with advanced routing.'
+  "Niklas Long introduces an effective and simple approach for handling incoming webhook requests in Phoenix applications with advanced routing."
-topic: elixir
+tags: elixir
 ---

 I recently had to implement a controller, which took care of receiving and